Skip to main content

 • interactionType: Interaction type of payload.

-• requestId: Matching request ID from request.
+• requestId: A unique ID assigned to the request.

 • devices: Array of devices for user account.

-• externalDeviceId: Device ID at third-party cloud.
+• externalDeviceId: Device ID on your cloud.

 • deviceCookie: Pass-through cookie for setting custom key/value pairs.
 Must not contain personally identifiable information and cannot be greater than 5 KB.